cpaul-mech/startup/notes.md

   height: 100%;
 }' was the command I was missing to make sure that the web-page fills the screen.
 Might come in handy later.
 Also I learned that when using 'flex' elements, one needs to specify in each children's rule set the 'display: flex;', 'flex-direction', 'justify-content', and 'align-items' choices.

+Bootstrap: You need to add the correct link thing into the html head element.
+That allows you to code bootstrap elements into your websites.
 ## React Part 1: Routing

 ## React Part 2: Reactivity